 Popcorn Nutrition Facts

 Popcorn is actually a whole grain and has a high nutritional value.
-Popcorn contains fiber, magnesium, and also antioxidants.
+Here are some key popcorn nutritional facts.
+It contains fiber, magnesium, and also antioxidants.
 In fact, a three cup serving of air popped popcorn has about 3.5 grams of dietary fiber which is 14% of the daily recommended value.

 That same three cup serving of air popped popcorn also has about 18 grams of carbohydrates, 1.2 grams of saturated fats, and 93 calories.
 Popcorn is also considered to be a good source of carbohydrates.
 This tasty snack food really can be part of a balanced diet.